cujojs/most/docs/api.md

 ####`most.observe(f, stream) -> Promise`
 ####`most.forEach(f, stream) -> Promise`

 Start consuming events from `stream`, processing each with `f`.
-The returned promise will fulfill after all the events have been consumed, or will reject if the stream fails and the [error is not handled](#handling-errors).
+The returned promise will fulfill after all the events have been consumed having resolution value of end signal value (if present), or will reject if the stream fails and the [error is not handled](#handling-errors).

 ```js
 // Log mouse movements until the user clicks, then stop.